 Holidays, Breaks, and Summer Session

 Depending on how the calendar falls, some months will have more lessons than others.
-Over the course of the ten-month school year, students will average four lessons per month.
-With the exception of July and August, tuition remains the same each month.
-The studio will be closed on the following holidays/dates:
+Over the course of the 10-month school year (with holidays and breaks included), students will average four lessons per month.
+Tuition remains the same each month of the 10-month school year.
+The studio will be closed and no tuition will be charged on the following holidays/dates:

 Fourth of July

 Two weeks during the summer (TBD)